McGraw-Hill profit falls as ratings demand slows

 "We always thought the ratings business was the gem, but maybe the real gem is this collection of financial information businesses," said Appert.

-CEO Terry McGraw said on a conference call that he is "cautious" but "hopeful" that the ratings business will perk up in the fourth quarter.
+CEO Terry McGraw said in a conference call that he is "cautious," and, yet, "hopeful" that the ratings business will perk up in the fourth quarter.
 There are some corporate bond and loan deals in the offing, he said.

 McGraw called the European situation a "wild card."
 While the financial crisis there stalled bond issues, a resolution would likely come with new debt financing that will need credit ratings, he said.

-"I think you're going to see a pickup in bond issuance in Europe," McGraw said.
+"I thing you're going to see a pickup in bond issuance in Europe," McGraw said.
 "The need is extremely high."

 Representatives of Jana Partners and the Ontario pension fund declined to comment on the company's results.

-(Reporting by David Henry in New York; Editing by Derek Caney, Dave Zimmerman and Richard Chang)
+(Reporting by David Henry in New York; Editing by Derek Caney, Dave Zimmerman)

-Yum Brands Inc reported a better-than-expected rise in quarterly profit on Thursday, helped by refranchising efforts and strong sales at its KFC and Taco Bell restaurants.

-NEW YORK Thomson Reuters Corp reported higher-than-expected quarterly profit on Thursday but its revenue missed forecasts and investors showed concern that one gauge of future demand from financial clients declined for the first time in almost three years.